confluentinc/ksql/docs/faq.rst

 How do I check the health of a KSQL server?
 ===========================================

-Using the ``ps`` command to check whether the KSQL server process is running, for example:
+Use the ``ps`` command to check whether the KSQL server process is running, for example:

 .. code:: bash